korpling/graphANNIS/docs/src/tools/annis.md

 ### `find`

-`find` also allows to execute AQL queries, but instead of counting the results it will list all matching IDs.
+`find` also allows executing AQL queries, but instead of counting the results it will list all matching IDs.

 ```
 GUM> find tok="Some" . pos=/N.*/